damian-dp/T1A3-Invoice_Terminal_App/README.md

-# Invoice App – T1A3
+# Invoice Terminal App – T1A3

 Welcome to my Invoice App, a terminal-based application designed to generate and manage invoices.
 This application is built with Python.